 Threat Definition 9.
-T.Phys-Tamper: Adverse action: An attacker may perform physical probing of the travel Physical Tampering document in order (i) to disclose TSF-data, or (ii) to disclose/reconstruct , , , , , , , , , , , , , , , , , , , the travel document's chip Embedded Software.
+T.Phys-Tamper: Adverse action: An attacker may perform physical probing of the travel Physical Tampering document in order (i) to disclose TSF-data, or (ii) to disclose/reconstruct ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, the travel document's chip Embedded Software.
 An attacker may physically modify the travel document in order to alter (i) its security functionality (hardware and software part, as well), (ii) the User Data or TSF-data stored on the travel document.
 Threat agent: having high attack potential, being in possession of one or more legitimate travel documents Asset: integrity and authenticity of the travel document, availability of the functionality of the travel document, confidentiality of user data and TSF-data of the travel document Application Note 11: Physical tampering may be focused directly on the disclosure or manipulation of the user data (e.g., the biometric reference data for the inspection system) or the TSF data (e.g., authentication key of the MRTD) or indirectly by preparation of the TOE to following attack methods by modification of security features (e.g., to enable information leakage through power analysis).
 Physical tampering requires a direct interaction with the TOE internals.
 Techniques commonly employed in IC failure analysis and IC reverse engineering efforts may be used.
 Before that, hardware security mechanisms and layout characteristics need to be identified.
 Determination of software design including treatment of the user data and the TSF data may also be a pre-requisite.
 The modification may result in the deactivation of a security function.
 Changes of circuitry or data can be permanent or temporary.

-Threat Definition 10.
-T.Malfunction: Adverse action: An attacker may cause a malfunction of the travel Malfunction due to document's hardware and Embedded Software by applying Environmental environmental stress in order to (i) deactivate or modify security Stress features or functionality of the TOE' hardware or to (ii) circumvent, deactivate or modify security functions of the TOE's Embedded Software.
+Threat Definition Threat 10.
+T.Malfunction: Malfunction due to Environmental Stress Adverse action: An attacker may cause a malfunction of the travel document's hardware and Embedded Software by applying environmental stress in order to (i) deactivate or modify security features or functionality of the TOE' hardware or to (ii) circumvent, deactivate or modify security functions of the TOE's Embedded Software.
 This may be achieved, e.g., by operating the travel document outside the normal operating conditions, exploiting errors in the travel document's Embedded Software or misusing administration functions.
 To exploit these vulnerabilities an attacker needs information about the functional operation.
-Threat agent: having high attack potential, being in possession of one or more legitimate travel documents, having information about the functional operation Asset: integrity and authenticity of the travel document, availability of the functionality of the travel document, confidentiality of user data and TSF-data of the travel document Application Note 12: A malfunction of the TOE may also be caused using a direct interaction with elements on the chip surface.
-This is considered as being a manipulation (refer to the threat T.Phys-Tamper) assuming a detailed knowledge about TOE's internals.
+Threat agent: having high attack potential, being in possession of one or more legitimate travel documents, having information about the functional operation Asset: integrity and authenticity of the travel document, availability of the functionality of the travel document, confidentiality of user data and outside the normal operating conditions, exploiting errors in the travel document's Embedded Software or misusing administration functions.
+To exploit these vulnerabilities an attacker needs information about the functional operation.
+Threat agent: having high attack potential, being in possession of one or more legitimate travel documents, having information about the functional operation Asset: integrity and authenticity of the travel document, availability of as being a manipulation (refer to the threat T.Phys-Tamper) assuming a detailed knowledge about TOE's internals.